Keyword units consumption and resources allocation

 Change update frequency

-To change the scheduled update frequency, navigate to the project Settings menu -> Update section, and choose from the following available:
+To change the scheduled update frequency, navigate to the project Settings menu -> Update section, and choose from one of the following options available:

 - daily - on each day